harmony-ai-solutions/quickstart/memory_bank/systemPatterns.md

 - **Independent Services**: Each Harmony.AI component runs as a separate Docker container.
 - **Internal Networking**: Services communicate securely and efficiently within a private Docker network.
 - **External Exposure**: Selected ports are mapped to the host for user interaction and external integrations.
-- **Harmony Link as Primary Orchestrator (New)**: Harmony Link now takes on the role of orchestrating other AI services within this repository, providing a unified UI for their management.
+- **Harmony Link as Primary Orchestrator (New)**: Harmony Link now takes on the role of orchestrating other AI services within this repository, providing a unified UI for their management, even when Harmony Link itself is running in a container.

 ### Key Components and Their Patterns